backstage/backstage/beps/0007-auth-external-services/README.md

 ## Proposal

-The `app-config.yaml` `backend.auth.keys` property will become an array an array containing alternative authentication mechanisms for callers.
+The `app-config.yaml` `backend.auth.keys` property will become an array containing alternative authentication mechanisms for callers.

 JWT tokens remain obligatory for internal Backstage calls and become optional for external callers.
 Given the complexity associated with composing JWT tokens by external entities, alternative authentication options will be provided for external callers: